Frequently Asked Questions

-Early Years Program: Payments may be paid monthly, in full for the entire school year or any other arrangement in between those two options that is most convenient for you.
+Early Years, After School Adventures & Curious Bees Programs: Payments may be paid monthly, in full for the entire school year or any other arrangement in between those two options that is most convenient for you.

-Forest Buds Program: Full payment is made upon registration for our seasonal sessions.
+Forest Buds, Nestlings, Spring Break & Summer Camp Programs: Full payment is made upon registration for our seasonal sessions.

-To register, I’m asked to send a non-refundable e-transfer.
+To register, I’m asked to send an e-transfer.
 If there are no spaces available, do I get this payment back?

 Yes, in fact if there are no longer spaces available in the program you are registering for, your e-transfer will not be deposited and you will be contacted to see if you would like to put your child on our wait-list.